mdascal7/SampleSP/Services/Introduction.md

 **Steps**

-The developer starts by creating a Repository in GIT, with public access; and add a .perf file with the following entries:
+The developer starts by creating a Repository in GIT calling it, <a href="https://gecgithub01.walmart.com/CE-PERFREL/PromotionsCouponGeneratePost">PromotionsCouponGeneratePost</a> with public access; and add a .perf file with the following entries:

 *   Project Name: The project name should be the same name as the name of the Repository created in GIT
 *   Method: Currently the two supported methods are GET and, POST